vignemail1/SWITCHwayf/DOC.md

 - The central Discovery Service also works without Java Script
 - Search-as-you type or selection from a list of organisations
 - Various customizations options for header, footer, language strings etc.
-- I18N support, currently language packs for en, de, it, fr and some other languages are included
+- I18N support, currently language packs for en, de, it, fr, tr and some other languages are included
 - HTML code generation for embedding the WAYF directly into a web page
 - Support for remembering IdP selection accross different services (when